Weekend-Dev-Labs/lancer-express-sdk/README.md

 ## **Overview**

-`@lancer/express` is the official server-side SDK for integrating **Lancer** with Express.js applications.
+`lancer-express-sdk` is the official server-side SDK for integrating **Lancer** with Express.js applications.
 It simplifies handling **Lancer webhooks** and **authentication workflows**, ensuring secure and efficient communication between your Express.js backend and Lancer's APIs.

 ---